 - M&A integration for acquisition of AB Company

-2 – Pump up the keyword volume in your Summary.
+2 – Pump up the keyword volume in your About section.

 LinkedIn SEO (Search Engine Optimization) doesn’t have to be a mysterious concept.
-Basically, to rank strongly in searches for employees with your skills, you’ll need to add more Connections (which helps your Profile become more “important” in LinkedIn’s perspective), and you’ll need to use better keywords.
+Basically, to rank strongly in searches for employees with your skills, you’ll need to add more Connections (which helps your Profile become more “important” in LinkedIn’s perspective), you must frequently engage and comment on others’ activity, and you’ll need to use better keywords.

 The keywords most important on LinkedIn are what employers use to find a candidate like you: job titles, skills, industry names, and other related terminology.